A strengthened bound on the number of states required to characterize maximum parsimony distance: Introduction

 Many methods exist for constructing phylogenetic trees.
 It is not uncommon for different methods to produce slightly different trees for the same set of species $X$, or a single method to give rise to multiple equally likely trees.
 This motivates the study of distances between phylogenetic trees.
 In this article we focus on a metric distance known as \emph{maximum parsimony distance} ($d_{\mathrm{MP}}$), which quantifies the dissimilarity of two unrooted, binary phylogenetic trees on the same set of taxa $X$.
 The distance, whose inception can be traced back to an idea of Bruen and Bryant \cite{bruen2008parsimony}, was first analysed in in \cite{FischerKelk2016,moulton2015parsimony}.
 The definition is as follows.
 A character $\chi$ is a partition of $X$: each block of the character, known as a state, indicates that the taxa in the block have some evolutionary trait in common.
 Characters are a fundamental unit of measurement in the systematic study of evolution.
 The parsimony score of a tree $T$ on $\chi$ is defined as the minimum number of state changes along the edges of $T$, ranging over all extensions of the states to the interior nodes of $T$.
 The maximum parsimony distance of two trees $T_1$ and $T_2$ is the maximum, ranging over all characters $\chi$, of the absolute difference in parsimony scores of $T_1$ and $T_2$, on $\chi$.
 Informally, if $T_1$ and $T_2$ have small $d_{\mathrm{MP}}$, then $T_1$ and $T_2$ will fit all characters, observed and as yet unobserved, equally well.

+The importance of the maximum parsimony distance $d_{\mathrm{MP}}$ is twofold: First, unlike tree-rearrangement metrics such as the Subtree Prune and Regraft (SPR) or Tree Bisection and Reconnect (TBR) distances \cite{allen2001subtree,Hickey2008}, which are purely topological \cite{st2017shape}, $d_{\mathrm{MP}}$ captures how differently two trees explain evolutionary change, as it quantifies the largest possible discrepancy in parsimony scores across all possible characters.
+This makes it directly relevant to understanding the interpretive differences between competing evolutionary hypotheses.
+At the same time, it shares some of the attractive features of SPR and TBR distance, such as being robust against the type of changes in trees that are induced by single reticulate (i.e. `horizontal') evolutionary events.
+In contrast, distances such as the Robinson-Foulds distance can change dramatically under the action of reticulate events \cite{allen2001subtree,SempleSteel2003}.

-Computing $d_{\mathrm{MP}}$ is NP-hard \cite{FischerKelk2016,kelk2017complexity}, which has stimulated quite some research into exactly and approximately computing the distance; we refer to \cite{jones2021maximum} for an overview of recent algorithmic results. $d_{\mathrm{MP}}$ also turns out in practice to be a strong lower bound on the Tree Bisection and Reconnect (TBR) distance between two trees, $d_{\mathrm{TBR}}$, and can greatly assist in computing this latter distance \cite{van2022reflections}, which is also NP-hard.
+Computing $d_{\mathrm{MP}}$ is NP-hard \cite{FischerKelk2016,kelk2017complexity}, which has stimulated quite some research into exactly and approximately computing the distance; we refer to \cite{jones2021maximum,DEEN2024103477} for an overview of recent algorithmic results. $d_{\mathrm{MP}}$ also turns out in practice to be a strong lower bound on the TBR distance between two trees, $d_{\mathrm{TBR}}$, and can greatly assist in computing this latter distance \cite{van2022reflections}, which is also NP-hard.